ViktorOnyedim/ViktorOnyedim/README.md

 **`Veekode (Machine Learning Engineer | Software Engineer)`**

-I'm a Full-Stack Software Engineer and Machine Learning Engineer with 4+ years of experience building scalable, user-friendly web applications and developing machine learning solutions.
+I'm a Full-Stack Software Engineer and Machine Learning Engineer with experience building scalable, user-friendly web applications and developing machine learning solutions.
 I have a deep passion for solving problems using technology and leveraging my skills to make an impact in fields like medical physics, machine learning, and web development.

 <!-- Social icons section -->